instructor-ai/instructor/docs/blog/posts/announcing-gemini-tool-calling-support.md

 ## Installation

-To get started, install the latest version of Instructor.
+To get started, install the latest version of `instructor`.
 Depending on whether you're using Gemini or VertexAI, you should install the following:

 === "Gemini"

     ```bash
-    uv pip install "instructor[gemini]"
+    pip install "instructor[gemini]"
     ```

 === "VertexAI"

     ```bash
-    uv pip install "instructor[vertexai]"
+    pip install "instructor[vertexai]"
     ```

-This ensures that you have the necessary dependencies to use the Gemini or VertexAI SDKs wtih instructor.
+This ensures that you have the necessary dependencies to use the Gemini or VertexAI SDKs with instructor.

 ## Getting Started

-With our provider agnostric API, you can use the same interface to interact with the gemini API, the only thing that changes here is how we initialise the client itself.
+With our provider agnostic API, you can use the same interface to interact with both SDKs, the only thing that changes here is how we initialise the client itself.

 Before running the following code, you'll need to make sure that you have your Gemini API Key set in your shell under the alias `GOOGLE_API_KEY`.